YINI-lang/YINI-spec/mini spec.md

 - Special type:
   - NULL

-Note: That are all types that are supported by MINI, any other types are left to the host software to cast or convert to after reading (or before saving) a MINI document.
+Note: Above are all types that are supported by `miniCONFIG`, any other types are left to the host software to cast or convert to after reading (or before saving) a `miniCONFIG` document.

 ## Key/Value Pairs
 Comes in two forms: